Build Cohesive teams with DISC Assessments

 - Aspects of communication the individual needs to develop

-Managers can also use the Extended DISC® Team and Communication Assessments to understand how to motivate team members, enhance workplace cohesion and employee relations, secure increased productivity, work satisfaction, team member self-esteem and decrease stress and anxiety.
+Managers can also use the Extended DISC® Team and Communication Assessments to understand how to increase productivity of team members.
+The insights help motivate team members, enhance workplace cohesion and employee relations, secure increased productivity, work satisfaction, team member self-esteem and decrease stress and anxiety.

 Team productivity assessment tools

 Extended DISC® Team Assessments allow leaders to learn more about their team members, including their strengths, development areas, how they are motivated, and how best to communicate with them.
 This in-depth understanding is invaluable to leaders as it allows them to assign tasks based on each employee's expertise and competencies.
-Ultimately this will build successful teams, foster productivity, job satisfaction and cohesion.
+Ultimately this will build successful teams, foster productivity, job satisfaction and cohesion, and increase team productivity.